 The Prepped Team

-You just finished your job interview.
+You just finished a big job interview.
 Phew.
 Other than your obvious sweat circles, things went quite well.
-You want to hit a home run, so you consider sending a thank you note.
-You don’t want to send it too soon, as not to sound desperate.
-But send it too late, you may fall off the radar.
-Then again, you aren’t sure if you need to send a thank you note at all.
+You want to seal the deal, so you consider sending a thank you email.
+But you worry: if you send one too soon, will you sound desperate?
+If you send it too late, you may fall off the radar.
+Then again, you aren’t sure if you need to send a post-interview thank you note at all.